callous4567/UoE-Projects/SimAndVis/C1/readme.md

 ```
 python3 twod_ising.py
 ```
 after you've extracted it.
 Keep an eye on the console to answer some questions it'll ask you, defining the simulation run. _This won't produce a save!
-Only do a nice animation for the run!_
+Only do a nice animation for the run!_ _This code is a bit old and does not have the cluster algorithms, and is a bit slower._

 ## fast_ising.py
 Contains the Numba code.
 This will allow you to do fast energy calculations alongside nice and fast Glauber/Kawasaki steps.
 Includes support for JIT Wolff Algorithm Implementation.